-Council has developed partnerships and projects with cultural organisations and connects where appropriate with cultural plans and development of other Council's in the New England Region through membership of Arts North West.
-Council's Public Art Sunset Committee continued to build upon the annual Christmas Display and were responsible for a mural on the wall of the Town Hall in Evans Street.
+Council has developed partnerships and projects with cultural organisations and connects where appropriate with cultural plans and development of other Council's in the New England Region.
+Council's Public Art Sunset Committee continued to build upon the annual Christmas Display and the shire's collection of public art.